godotengine/godot-contributing-docs/maintainers/building_releases.rst

 -  Other relevant docs: `Building from source `__.

-This document starts by presenting how to make release builds in the most succint way possible, and later sections give more details on relevant steps or components.
+This document starts by presenting how to make release builds in the most succinct way possible, and later sections give more details on relevant steps or components.

 Build process